Skip to main content

 • “Colonization mechanics could allow players to establish settlements, manage resources, and deploy automation to reduce micromanagement.”

-• “If you want to make this a game, I would suggest a Sims-style of gameplay.”
+• “Though, if you want to make this a game, I would do a Sims-style gameplay.”

 • optimization